Tarrant County · Owner Guide

 Price Is Usually the Honest Answer

-In 76179, the average home takes 66 days to sell.
+In 76179, the average home takes around 53 days to sell (RentCast, June 2026).
 If yours has been sitting longer than that, the most common reason is price.
 Buyers are comparing everything on the market at the same time.
-When your number is off, they move on — and they don't always tell you why.
+When your number is off, they move on.
+They don't always tell you why.

 Overpriced Listings Don't Age Well